-used a modern laptop with an Intel Core i7-2800MQ processor and 32GB RAM (although the computation does not require significant memory as described earlier).
-One remaining input for the algorithm is the reach-time necessary for a specific state to reenter $\mathcal{R}$ (the time $\delta + \alpha$ from Theorem 3).
+One remaining input for the algorithm is the reach-time necessary for a specific state to reenter $\mathcal{R}$ (the time $\delta + \alpha$ from Theorem 6).
 This was approximated using Euler-based simulation, which added a fixed overhead at the start of the computation.
 For states slightly outside of $\mathcal{R}$ , the necessary reach-time was typically in the hundreds of milliseconds.
-Since reachability computation incurs error, we actually computed the reach set for slightly more (1.2 times) than what it took the simulation to reach $\mathcal{R}$ .
+Since the reachability computation incurs error due to overapproximation, we compute the set of reachable states for slightly more (1.2 times) than the time the simulation took to reach $\mathcal{R}$ .
 If the Euler simulation did not enter $\mathcal{R}$ by some upper bound (4 seconds reach-time), the state was considered unrecoverable.
-A projection of the computed reachability for various runtimes is shown in Figure 6.
-As more computation time is added, the accuracy increases.
+A projection of the computed overapproximation of the set of reachable states for various runtimes is shown in Figure 8.
+As more computation runtime is added, the accuracy increases, as indicated by the size of the set decreasing.

-One difference between the approaches is that the LMI-Simplex method needs to reason about one-step reachability of the plant state for any complex controller command in order to compute the distance d in Figure 2.
+One difference between the approaches is that the LMI-Simplex method needs to reason about one-step reachability of the plant state for any complex/smart controller command in order to compute the distance d in Figure 2.
 The proposed online approach, in contrast, knows what complex-controller command will be applied and can use that as part of the reachability computation.
 For this reason, we restrict the comparison to only examine the recoverable region for the safety controller.
-In this way, we do not give our approach the advantage of knowing exactly what command the complex controller is using.
+In this way, we do not give our approach the advantage of knowing exactly what command the complex/smart controller is using.

-Our comparison shows three different approaches for estimating the recoverable region (Figures 7 and 8).
+Our comparison shows three different approaches for estimating the recoverable region (Figures 9 and 10).
 First, using the LMI-only Simplex we get a subset of the recoverable region $\mathcal{R}$ .
-Next, using a simulation-based analysis in Matlab, we can see an approximation of the all recoverable states, which would be an ideal switching set.
+Next, using a simulation-based analysis in Matlab, we can see an approximation of all recoverable states, which would be an ideal switching set.
 If the simulation returns to a steady state then the initial point is marked as existing in the recoverable set.
 Finally, we show the states that the real-time reachability-based approach can guarantee as recoverable, which is somewhere between the previous two regions.
 For these experiments, in order to be runnable in the control loop, the runtime for the reachability code was capped at 20 ms.